juniorgasparotto/GraphExpression/README.md

 The second part should not exist for the entity that is located at the root of the expression, after all if she is at the root she has no father.

-From the second entity of the expression, the second part is mandatory and indicates the name of the Member that can be a property or a field.
+The second entity in the second part is mandatory and indicates the name of the Member that can be a property or a field.

-The next part is the `:` separator between the Member of the value.
-If the value is null, then the tab will not be displayed.
+The next part is the `:` separator that divides the member name and your value.
+If the value of the Member is null, the tab will not be displayed.

 **Let's see some examples:**